mathieugrac/mixture-boilerplate/README.md

-mixture-boilerplate-1
+Boilerplate Mixture
 =====================

-My first boilerplate for Mixture.io
+This is boilerplate v2.0 for boostraping projects with mixture.io